wes661/constructor_hangman/README.md

 ### Overview

+-You must download and install Nodejs @ https://nodejs.org/en/

+-Run "npm install" in the terminal in the constructor_hangman directory to aquire proper packages to use this app

+-It's dependencies include the following packages:

+    "colors": "^1.2.1",

+    "inquirer": "^5.2.0"

+-Make sure you're in the constructor_hangman directory and open main.js in the terminal

+-Type in the terminal "node main.js" to run the app

+-Follow the prompts to play game and enjoy!

 This homework assignment is **optional**.

 In this week's assignment, you will create a hangman command-line game using constructor functions.